Auto-Rectify Network for Unsupervised Indoor Depth Estimation

 \section{Proposed data processing}

-The above analysis suggests that unsupervised depth learning frameworks favour image pairs those have small rotational and sufficient translational motions for training.
-However, unlike driving sequences, videos captured by handheld cameras tend to have more rotational while less translational motions, as shown in \figref{fig:pose-statistics}.
-In this section, we describe the proposed method to select image pairs with appropriate translation in \secref{sec:select}, and reduce the rotation of selected pairs in \secref{sec:rectify}.
+The above analysis suggests that unsupervised depth learning favours image pairs those have small rotational and moderate translational motions for training.
+However, unlike driving sequences, videos captured by handheld cameras tend to have significant rotational motions, as shown in \figref{fig:pose-statistics}.
+In this section, we describe the proposed method to rectify images for effective learning in \secref{sec:weak-rectify}, and discuss the method in~\secref{sec:discussion-wr}.